 Get a jar and add enough water to cover the bottom stems and watch for root growth.
-Once the spout, replant them outside.
+Once they spout and start growing, replant it back outside.

 19. Perform Routine Maintenance

-Performing routine maintenance on your hostas is vital to keeping them healthy.
+Performing routine maintenance on your hostas is important to keeping them healthy.
 If you notice that the plant’s leaves have damage like brown or yellow spots, carefully trim it away.

-You can also cut away the flowers that have already bloomed and wilted if they look sick.
+You can also cut away the flowers that have already bloomed and shriveled.
 This will help encourage healthy growth and keep your hostas full and lush.